kakoni/awesome-healthcare/README.md

   * [CareKit](https://github.com/carekit-apple/CareKit/) - Open source software framework for creating apps that help people better understand and manage their health.
   * [Clinical Meteor project](https://github.com/clinical-meteor) - Meteor for FDA, HIPAA, and HL7 compliant applications.
   * [FHIRBase](https://fhirbase.github.io) - Storage based on the FHIR Standard.
+  * [FHIR Proxy](https://github.com/microsoft/fhir-proxy) - secure application that acts as an intermediary in the transfer of FHIR data to and from Azure API.
   * [FHIR Works on AWS](https://github.com/awslabs/fhir-works-on-aws-deployment) - FHIR Works on AWS deployment.
   * [FHIR Server for Azure](https://github.com/Microsoft/fhir-server) - A .NET Core implementation of the FHIR standard.
   * [IBM FHIR Server](https://github.com/IBM/FHIR) - Modular Java implementation of version 4 of the HL7 FHIR specification.